 8. Thinking All Hardware is Created Equal

 That router you buy for your home and the one needed for your business really are different.
-Cutting corners by purchasing cheap, consumer-grade equipment will lead to headaches in the long-run, including increased downtime, slower and lower quality data communications, less sophisticated security protections, and in general lead to more frequent issues and shorter equipment life.
-Simply put, always purchase business class hardware for all mission critical applications.
+Cutting corners by purchasing cheap, consumer-grade equipment will lead to headaches in the long-run, including increased downtime, slower and lower quality data communications, less sophisticated cybersecurity protections, and in general lead to more frequent issues and shorter equipment life.
+Simply put, always purchase business-class hardware for all mission critical applications.